-CAUTION: Do not operate a UG-equipped heater without properly-adjusted pressure switch.
+CAUTION: Do not operate the heater without the function of a properly adjusted pressure switch.

 Pilot Safety

 The heater employs a pilot safety which closes the main gas valve within 8/10ths of a second whenever the pilot flame is interrupted.
 Pilot flame is automatically lit when the device is powered.
 Unit performs its own safety check and opens the main valve only after the pilot is proven to be lit.